 By this author

-Our February 6 issue (the theological books issue) is now live on the website.
+Our March 20 issue is now on the website.
+Among the highlights:

 A three-part story featuring Lisa Fullam, Marian Crowe, and Christopher C. Roberts writing on contraception and Catholic identity -- from Natural Family Planning to the difference between belief and practice to the possibility of revisiting doctrine.

 Was saddened to tears to read about John Garvey’s death (“Not Ours to Mend,” February 20).
 I have loved his writing for years—his columns in Commonweal, his slim, elegant books.
 I have particularly cherished his columns for their compassion and their humor.
 His joy in Orthodox theology gave me a new appreciation for that rich tradition.
 My heart reaches out to his wife, their children, his friends and colleagues.
 Godspeed home, John.